Explore Islay

 What is the Kildalton Cross and how do I visit it?

 The Kildalton Cross is an 8th-century ringed high cross at Kildalton Church on the south-east coast of Islay — widely considered the finest surviving example of Early Christian carved stonework in Scotland.
 It has stood in its original outdoor location since it was carved, approximately 800 AD, and the quality of the carving remains remarkable: Old Testament scenes, Virgin and Child, and intricate knotwork on a cross 2.65 metres high.
 There is no admission fee, no booking required, and the site is open year-round.
 To reach it by car, drive east from Port Ellen for approximately 8 miles on the A846 and the minor road beyond Ardbeg — about 50 minutes from our properties.
-The Kildalton Shoreline Walk from Port Ellen provides an alternative approach on foot, combining the cross with Ardbeg, Lagavulin, and Laphroaig distilleries and Dunyvaig Castle on a single south coast walk.
+On foot, the Three Distilleries Pathway from Port Ellen provides the most scenic walking approach — 3.5 miles past Laphroaig, Lagavulin, and Ardbeg (with Dunyvaig Castle viewable near Lagavulin), then a short connecting road section to the cross.
+From the cross itself, the Kildalton Shoreline Walk continues for a further 1.5 miles to Ardmore Point.

 Who are the American soldiers commemorated at the American Monument on the Oa?